Operators

 Object Construction

-# Fields can be separated by commas or newlines
+# Fields can be separated by newlines inside braces

 Player := player_data {